s01042/SimpleWebComponent/README.md

 # How i use the Google API

 Google APIs are managed APIs.
 Some are of cost others are completly free.
 All APIs have quotas.
 Before using a managed Google API you have to request it in the Google developer console.
-This request takes place **on your own behalf**, so you will be charged for and your quotas will be affected by consuming the API.
-In response to this request you get an API-Key and a ClientID.
+This request takes place **on your own behalf**, so **you** will be charged for and **your** quotas will be affected by consuming the API.
+In response to this request you get **your** API-Key and **your** ClientID.
 These two values are essential for the further usage of the API.
 Everybody who knows about this two data can now consume the API.
 So it is very important to keep this data safe and private.
 That's why it is no good idea to to write down this data in your source code and then host this code in a public source code repository like GitHub.

 On the other hand my app will need this information at runtime to authorize the API usage.
 In a managed environment i could have  deployed this information safely for example via environment variables which are not public accessible.
 On GitHub pages there is no way to do it like this.
 That's why i use a config dialog in my app.
 On initial use of the app i can deploy the necessary API-Key and ClientID locally and store them on the device itself.
 This i need to do only once.
 Because the GPSLogger app is not intended for public but private use, this is one way to keep my secrets secret and still host the app for personal use on GitHub pages free of cost.